StanfordDC/Matching-Engine/README.md

 # Stock-Exchange

-A simple stock exchange system that accepts and matches orders built using Java with **Singleton design pattern**
+A simple matching engine system that accepts and matches orders built using Java with **Singleton design pattern**

 ## Usage Overview
 User can write commands to simulate submitting orders, viewing orders, and quoting stocks